TomaszBednorz/Multisensor_station/README.md

 # Weather_station - in progress

 ## 1. Description
 Small home project of weather station.
-User can read data from sensors by serial port or LCD display.
-Control via serial port or 4x4 tact switch.
+User can read data from sensors by serial port.
+All drivers are written from scratch (without CMSIS and FreeRTOS).

 ## 2. Information about project
 ### Functionalities